 (October 31, 1966)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* his artist quote and statement on painting and the beauty: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-58 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+58.

 - Picasso… … the master….being a master…..I don’t search, I find (one of the most famous quotes of Picasso, where he criticize the ‘searching’ artists, fh) ….the master, the mastery……Producing, producing……..He only knows how to work, can’t do anything else.
 What lost souls!